roadsidemultimedia/Docs/tutorials/creating-a-branding-area.md

 ## Add Navigation ##

-Adding your Navigation to your new branding area, is as simple as dragging and dropping the NavBar section onto your template.
-For this example, we will be positioning the NavBar in the right hand side of the **2Columns** section and underneath the **TextBox** section.
+Adding your Navigation to your new branding area is as simple as dragging and dropping the NavBar section onto your template.
+For this example, we will be positioning the NavBar on the right hand side of the **2Columns** section and underneath the **TextBox** section.

 Once everything is in position you should end up with something similar to this:

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/branding-position-sections.jpg)

-Once the NavBar is in position, click the <i class="icon-pencil"></i> icon, to bring up the **NavBar** options to configure it.
+With the NavBar is in position, click the <i class="icon-pencil"></i> icon, to bring up the **NavBar** options to configure it.

 ## Styling the Social Media Icons ##

-In order to style the social media icons we added to the **TextBox**, we are going to be using LESS CSS and a few LESS variables.
+To style the social media icons we added to the **TextBox**, we are going to be using LESS CSS and a few LESS variables.
 However, don't worry, we do all the hard work for you, all you need to do is add the code.
 As we are using LESS, the below code will need to be added to either **DMS Toolbar → </> Custom Code → Custom LESS/CSS Editor** or your **style.less** file in either **PageLines Customize Plugin** or **Base Theme**.

 ### Color Variables ###